osmanii/osmanii.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our survey paper on Causal Discovery from termporal and non-temporal data is available on ArXiv [Link to paper](https://arxiv.org/abs/2303.15027).
+Our survey paper on **Causal Discovery from Termporal and Non-Temporal Data** is available on ArXiv [Link to paper](https://arxiv.org/abs/2303.15027).